 Besides developing film at home, there are both brick-and-mortar physical options and online services through the mail.
 There may even be local professional or community darkrooms near you if you live in a large city like New York City or Charlotte, NC that you can use for free of charge or darkrooms for rent, provided that you bring your own supplies.
 See this website to locate a darkroom near you.
 With many options, there’s really no excuse to finally get those films developed once and for all.

 Several big chain businesses still continue to develop film.
 See this guide for more information about where to develop film near you but in general your best options are Walmart, CVS, and Walgreens.
 However, keep in mind you don’t get your negatives back with all three options and they will take much longer than getting your film developed through the mail.

-See below for more information for each store:
+See below for more information about each store:

-At Walmart it costs $9.96 for a 24 exposure roll and $13.96 for a 36 exposure roll of 35mm film to get developed and includes prints and scans.
-Some stores will return your negatives back to you but you have to opt-in and it isn’t guaranteed.
+At Walmart it costs $9.96 for a 24 exposure roll and $13.96 for a 36 exposure roll of 35mm film to get developed and includes prints and scans but you won’t get your negatives back.
 This store is the cheapest but it has the longest turnaround of all three and the scans are low quality.
 See this article for more information about developing film at Walmart like what film Walmart can process, how to get film developed, and the cost.

 At CVS it costs $14.42 for a 24 exposure roll and $16.99 for a 36 exposure roll of 35mm to get developed and includes prints and scans.
-This store has the best quality scans with a decent turnaround time but you don’t get your negatives back.
+This store has the best quality scans with a long processing and you won’t get your negatives back.
 See this article for more information about developing film at CVS like what film theycan process, how to get film developed, and the cost.

-At Walgreens it costs $14.99 for a 24 exposure roll and $17.99 for a 36 exposure roll of 35mm film with scans and has the fastest turnaround time between the three choices.
-However, again you don’t get back your negatives.
+At Walgreens it costs $14.99 for a 24 exposure roll and $17.99 for a 36 exposure roll of 35mm film with scans and has the one of the fastest turnaround times between the three choices (still about a month) but again, you don’t get back your negatives.
 See this article for more information about developing film at Walgreens like what film they can process, how to get film developed, and the cost.

 See this guide about where to get your film developed near you or through the mail for more specific information but in general these are the best places I have found so far:

 - The Darkroom — For $17.95 (including shipping) per roll, they will develop your color and black & white 35mm and medium format film.
 You download a shipping label from their website and mail in your film.
 They will process the film, send you digital scans, and will send the negatives back to you via mail.